lrodeck/free2playR/README.md

 ## Installation

-You can install MyGamePackage from GitHub using the `devtools` package:
+You can install free2playR from GitHub using the `devtools` package:

 ```r
 # Install devtools if you haven't already